gboulant/todogo/doc/talks/talk01.01.userguide.rst

    $ todo status -n 1
     1 [2019-Sep-07] ● : Write the documentation of todogo

-You can now erase this task from the board:
+You can now remove this task from the board:

 .. code:: shell